bbugyi200/scripts/README.md

 # Why?
 We shouldn't leave our personal belongings in public places unattended.
 You know it, I know it, and the would-be thieves know it.
-But most of us do it anyway sometimes.
+But most of us do it anyway.
 Am I really going to pack up my laptop, mouse and mousepad, charger, notebook, pencil and eraser, calculator, and the rest of my belongings every time I need to take a trip to the bathroom?
 Probably not.
 So I leave my things where they sit and risk having them stolen.
 My goal in writing ProtectMyLaptop was to help make this risk a bit more manageable.

 # What?